 - The official language of the UAE and Oman in Arabic, however you will find that English is widely spoken.

-- It is approximately a seven hour flight from London to Dubai, Abu Dhabi and Muscat, Oman.
+- It is approximately a 14 hour flight from New York to Dubai, Abu Dhabi and Muscat, Oman.

 - Your passport must be valid for at least 3 months from the date of entry, for visits of up to 3 months.
-A visa is not required for British citizens.
+A visa is not required for American citizens.